mouse-org/tools-mouse/assets/md/help/accounts-and-registration.md

 5. On your Profile page, click the “Log In with Google” button
 6. Follow the prompts to log into your Google account.
 7. Once that is complete, you will be able to select “Login with Google” the next time you visit Mouse Create.

+### Walkthrough of how to connect your standard account to a Google account so you can log in with Google

+<iframe width="560" height="315" src="https://www.youtube.com/embed/O86y4kXKukU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### How to login with a standard Mouse Create username and password